AmalSunny992/51-Days-DevOps-Learning/DevOpsInterviewQuestions.md

 A playbook in Ansible is a YAML file that defines a set of tasks and configurations to be executed on remote servers.
 It is used for automation and configuration management.

+## Have you written any playbook:

 ## What is a state file in Terraform:
-💡 The Terraform state file is used to keep track of the resources that Terraform manages.
+The Terraform state file is used to keep track of the resources that Terraform manages.
 It stores information about the current state of the infrastructure and helps Terraform plan and apply changes accurately.

 ## What is Terraform Remote state backend?